 I was born and raised in Rochester, NY and have always called it home.
 I attended SUNY Brockport for my undergraduate studies and then obtained my Master’s Degree From Roberts Wesleyan College, where I graduated in 2006.
-My 13+ post graduate experience includes working with mental health/addiction co-occurring disorders, with children and families, 8 years of clinical care at the Department of Veteran Affairs (primarily providing PTSD treatment), and most recently as a therapist treating employees and their family members at a large local teaching hospital and medical center.
+My 15 years of post graduate experience includes working with mental health/addiction co-occurring disorders, with children and families, 8 years of clinical care at the Department of Veteran Affairs (primarily providing PTSD treatment), and most recently as a therapist treating employees and their family members at a large local teaching hospital and medical center.
 I am certified in Cognitive Processing Therapy for PTSD, Prolonged Exposure Therapy for PTSD, and Cognitive Behavioral Therapy for Insomnia.
 I have also recently been trained in EMDR.
 I have vast experience treating the following:

 - Substance Abuse

 - Anger Issues

 My approach to counseling is very eclectic.
 I am trained in several treatment modalities, including Cognitive Behavioral, Interpersonal, Client-Centered, and Integrative and will draw from each of them to fit your needs.
 You and I will work together to help identify your concerns and what you would like the focus of your treatment to be.
 I take pride in my ability to engage with people.
 I am truly interested in you and your story.
 I will listen intently, gather information, provide feedback and education, and be a supportive part of your process.
 I am known to be direct and transparent, which often helps facilitate a trusting working relationship.